-I sit quietly in the communal area in the Hollow, holding the torn note to Kagha in my hand.
-It's still dark, but daylight is swiftly approaching.
-Fleeting images of last night's events flash into my mind.
+I sit quietly in the communal area in the hollow, holding a note from Apikusis.
+Daylight is swiftly approaching, and fleeting images of last night's events flash into my mind.

 The smell of blood in river water.
 The feeling of cracking limbs in my hand.
 A creeping sense of dread.